ShahzaibParacha/COMP-4350-Project/frontend/src/tests/user-account.md

    - For email, enter "theGOAT69@mail.com"
    - For password, enter "User12345"

-7. Click on any of the posts that appear on the Home page
+7. Click on a post created by "user" ("user" is the username)

    - This should send you to another page where the entire post is visible